Policing, judicial reforms are overdue to combat GBV

 Neglecting to ingrain these values at an infancy stage of our children may results in continued escalation of GBV cases even at a school level.
 Over than above this, law-enforcement and the judicial system require significant reform.
 Ensuring that perpetrators face swift and just consequences is imperative in deterring future acts of violence.

-*Dr Zuma is from The School of Public Health at Wits University
+*Dr Zanele Zuma is from The School of Public Health at Wits University

 **The views expressed do not necessarily reflect the views of Independent Media or IOL